 3) Chest ultrasonography, including point-of-care ultrasonography, may provide information and limit the number of required CT scans.
 More detailed discussion of ultrasound findings: see COVID-19: Point-of-Care Ultrasonography.

-4) Monitoring involves monitoring of blood pressure, SpO2, and the quick sequential organ failure assessment (qSOFA) (see Sepsis and Septic Shock).
+4) Clinical monitoring involves following of vital signs (respiratory rate and effort, blood pressure, heart rate, SpO2) and the quick sequential organ failure assessment (qSOFA) (see Sepsis and Septic Shock).

 Individual countries may need to adapt the case definitions based on their local epidemiologic situation.